 This sheet details the revenue received by the licensee from excluded services or for de minimis activities.

-Reconciliation to statutory accounts (Not required for 2018-19 reporting)

-The purpose of this sheet is to reconcile the amount shown in the revenue return pack to the amount in the regulatory accounts.
-The revenue from the regulatory accounts is required to be input in this sheet.

 SO External Rev and SO Bal Services

-The light yellow cells represent the data that NGET SO need to complete for each Formula year.
+The light yellow cells represent the data that NGESO need to complete for each Formula year.

-Other worksheets in the Revenue Reporting Pack do not require licensee inputs, but provide information on certain elements of allowed revenue, such as base revenue, pass through items, output incentives, innovation incentive, correction factor, TIRG, and SO internal revenue (where applicable).
+Other worksheets in the Revenue Reporting Pack do not require licensee inputs, but provide information on certain elements of allowed revenue, such as base revenue, pass through items, output incentives, innovation incentive, correction factor, TIRG, and NGESO internal revenue (where applicable).

 Supporting Commentary